marc-schieferdecker/letsshoot-discord-bot/README.md

     * The bot reads that sheet and gives the defined role to the defined user
 * Auto trash module
     * Deletes messages that are older than a specified amount of time
-    * You cann activate this module for multiple channels (config.json)
+    * You can activate this module for multiple channels (config.json)

 Installation
 ============